MX and VLC are the two media players with vibrant video and audio tools. An Indian company owns MX Player, while we all

 The premium version of MX costs a few bucks depending on the location, which gives access to the ad-free experience.

 Still not sure about the two?
 Watch this VLC vs. MX Player video and see both in action.

-I would suggest going with VLC because it supports more extensions and is entirely free.
+I would suggest going with VLC because it supports more extensions and is free.
 MX Player is great, but to get rid of ads and unlock premium features, you’ll have to pay money.

 I hope the article VLC vs. MX Player helped.
 Which app will you be using?
 Would you please share your views in the comments below and subscribe to the newsletter for future updates?